+Hvac technician on the job training.
 This is by far the best type of Hvac training that any one person can get.
+In my opinion of course.
 You can go to school for years and learn all the basic and advanced principles of troubleshooting and installation of hvac systems.
-The things that these schools are going to give you is the experience of a customer yelling at you because their brand new central air and heating system they just spent 6 grand on isn’t working right.
+The things that these hvac schools are going to give you is the experience of a customer yelling at you because their brand new central air and heating system they just spent 6 grand on isn’t working right.
 They won’t teach you how to fit a air handler coil that your replacing that’s 2 feet width into an attic access that’s only a foot and a half.

 In my opinion, upon graduation from an accredited HVAC training degree, you need to start off as a maintenance technician.
-Maintenance technicians generally keep your hvac system up to par and look for problems that may arise in the future.
-Some of the duties maintenance technicians perform are …
+Maintenance technicians generally keep the hvac system up to par.
+Maintenance Technicians in the Heating and Cooling industry look for potential problems with hvac system.
+Some of the duties maintenance technicians should perform are …

 - checking refrigerant levels to ensure system is enclosed/leak free

 - taking amp draws on motors to make sure they are operating within manufacturer specs

 - checking thermostat batteries or hard wiring thermostat to constant power so batteries aren’t needed

 - changing filters

 - checking for potential problems in general that could affect the customers HVAC system(s)

 After a couple years of servicing multiple units as a maintenance technician, the next step would be a service technician.
 Service technicians deal with the no-cools and no-heats.
 So basically when they are called out there is a problem that needs to be addressed and fixed.
 They are not usually designated to maintain systems so that they can run efficiently.